 With all the things you're disinfecting around the house, are you taking the important safety precaution of disinfecting things on your person as well?
-That's right, you need to clean your jewelry as well.
+That's right, you need to clean your jewelry.
 Everyday jewelry, such as engagement or wedding rings, are dirtier than you think.
-"Dirt, oil, and microorganisms can live and build up there and potentially spread infections," Zeichner says.
+"Dirt, oil, and microorganisms can live and build up there and potentially spread infections," dermatologist Josh Zeichner, MD, says.
 Give them a good rinse with a jewelry cleaning solution or wipe every morning after you wake up or at night before you go to bed.
 And if you want to make sure you're disinfecting effectively, Here Are the Household Cleaners That Destroy the Coronavirus.

-Disinfect door knobs and electronics.
+Disinfecting door knobs and electronics

-Throw away your tissues.
+Throwing away your tissues

 If you sneeze, cough, or blow your nose, immediately dispose of your tissues.
 It's simple, but it goes a long way.
 Not only does this action keep your personal germs at bay so you don't spread them to others around you, but by not reusing tissues, you're also making sure that you don't expose your nose to any new germs.